 If you plan to do a thesis as part of your master's degree, there are a number of steps that you must take regardless of your discipline.
 These steps are part of a venerable university process by which students prepare original work and then undergo an exam of the work before a panel of faculty and experts in the field.

 Your Thesis Committee

 The committee generally consists of your major advisor and other faculty members from your department.
-Minimally, the committee must include three people, and all committee members must be appointed to the Graduate Faculty; additionally, the chair of the committee must be a regular member of the Graduate Faculty.
+Minimally, the committee must include three people, and all committee members must be appointed to the Graduate Faculty; the chair of the committee must be a member of the degree-granting program and a regular member of the Graduate Faculty.
 Contact Jessica Halliday at 303-315-5879 if you are unsure a potential committee member has a Graduate Faculty appointment.

 Your faculty advisor can help you identify and recruit an appropriate thesis committee.
 Our best advice on this subject: Start early in your thesis process and involve your committee members when you have questions or concerns about your research.